martinj2-dot/p01-master/Project Requirements.md

 ## 📌Milestone 4: Final Code, Presentation, Demo
 *Due at the start of your section's Final Exam period.*

-1. Final version of your code, cleaned up and commented
+1. Final version of your code:
+    - Clean up code.
+Make sure it follows our coding standards.
+    - Remove unworking code
+    - Comment out (don't delete!) any print statements or other debugging code.
+    - Clean up docstrings and comments.
 2. Final, fully completed version of your README.md
     - Your README should be proofread, nicely formatted, and cleaned up (all sample text/instructions below headings replaced with your own writing)
     - Your README will be graded as it appears on GitHub, so make sure to double check how your formatting looks in a browser (not PyCharm's unformatted version)!